Topend Sports Logo

 Goal Line Technology

-The other popular football code, soccer, has been using goal line technology for quite a while, but has been slow to implement it at the elite level.
+Did the ball cross the line?
+Soccer has been using goal-line technology for quite a while.
 Whether a ball has crossed over a goal line in both codes can have a great impact on the result of a game, and spectators expect that the right decisions are being made.
-With so many cameras following the ball in AFL games when a goal umpire makes a mistake, it is usually clear for all to see.
+With so many cameras following the ball in AFL games, when a goal umpire makes a mistake it is usually clear for all to see.

-A video review system for goal umpires was trialed during the previous two NAB Cup competitions before being introduced for the start of the 2012 AFL season.
+A video review system for goal umpires was trialled during the previous two NAB Cup competitions before being introduced at the start of the 2012 AFL season.
 The system provides an extra set of eyes with the score reviewer sitting in front of a television screen in the umpire's box, who can adjudicate if called upon in consultation with the relevant goal, boundary and field umpire.

 A review can only be called by an umpire, not a player or coach as in some other sports.
 If the available vision still proves to be inconclusive, the decision will be referred back to the umpire on the field.

 One criticism of such systems is that it slows down the game.
-During the trials for the AFL, they found it took on average 49 seconds for a decision following a referral, which is not much to wait for the right decision.
+During the trials for the AFL, they found it took on average 49 seconds for a decision following a referral, which is not much to wait for the correct decision to be made.

 "AFL Edge" - Goal Post Technology

-Not unlike cricket's 'Snickometer', the 'AFL Edge' system is a score review technology that can determine if the ball touches the goal post.
+Not unlike cricket's 'Snickometer', the 'AFL Edge' system is a score review technology that can determine if the ball touches the goalpost.
 It was first used at AFL venues in 2019.
-The system uses a microphone embedded in the goal post.
-The resultant audio feed is synchronized with video to help the score review official to adjudge if the ball brushes the goalpost.
+The system uses a microphone embedded in the goalpost.
+The resultant audio feed is synchronized with video to help the score review official to adjudicate if the ball brushes the goalpost.

 Other uses of Technology in Australian Football